mfcovington/Perl-PrereqInstaller/README.md

         -q, --quiet
         -v, --version

-## Methods for scanning, installing, and reporting results
+## Methods for scanning files and installing modules

 - new